Laptop shortcut keys for the

 NVDA + Shift + R

-Pressing this once tells NVDA this is the first header cell in the
+Pressing this once tells NVDA this is the first header cell in the column that contains row headers, which should be automatically announced when moving between rows after this column.
+Pressing twice will clear the setting.

 The elements list

-While in Browse mode in Microsoft Word, you can
+While in Browse mode in Microsoft Word, you can access the Elements List by pressing NVDA + F7.

 Reporting Comments

-To report any comments at the current caret position, press NVDA +
+To report any comments at the current caret position, press NVDA + Alt + C.

 Microsoft Excel

-Automatic Column and Row Header
+Automatic Column and Row Header Reading Set column headers

 NVDA + Shift + C

-Pressing this once tells NVDA this is the first header cell in the
+Pressing this once tells NVDA this is the first header cell in the row that contains column headers, which should be automatically announced when moving between columns below this row.
+Pressing twice will clear the setting.

 Set row headers